gft-page/gft-art-web/README.md

 ```
 Which will then throw an error.
 This is different to the EVM, where the initial await transactionResponse will throw.
 - Including a {value: amount} field in ovm .sol doesn't seem to throw?
+- Time on L2 only updates when there is a transaction from L1 -> L2